Cartographic creations – Refine symbology

 The transition from pink to orange changes to one that is more gradual.
 Next, you'll remove the pale pink color between the orange and white color stops.

-15. Click the white color stop and change Algorithm to Linear.
+18. Click the white color stop.
+Change Algorithm to Linear.

 White color stop with Algorithm set to Linear